The Vampire Lovers: Critical reception

-Dave Kehr wrote a favourable retrospective review for Chicago Reader, writing that the film "resulted from the last significant surge of creative energy at Britain's Hammer Films, which thereafter descended into abject self-parody."
-Film critic Leonard Maltin gave the film a passing grade of two-and-a-half stars, calling it a "rather erotic Hammer chiller".
+Dave Kehr wrote a favourable retrospective review for the Chicago Reader, writing that the film "resulted from the last significant surge of creative energy at Britain's Hammer Films, which thereafter descended into abject self-parody".
+Film critic Leonard Maltin gave the film a passing grade of two-and-a-half stars, calling it a "[r]ather erotic Hammer chiller".

-Allmovie wrote, "This Hammer Films production isn't their finest moment but its easy to understand why it has become an enduring cult favorite with horror fans: The Vampire Lovers pushes the "bloodshed & bosoms" formula of the Hammer hits to its limit".
-On review-aggregator website Rotten Tomatoes the film has an approval rating of 76%, based on 20 reviews, and is certified "fresh".
+Donald Guarisco of AllMovie wrote, "This Hammer Films production isn't their finest moment but its easy to understand why it has become an enduring cult favorite with horror fans: The Vampire Lovers pushes the 'bloodshed & bosoms' formula of the Hammer hits to its limit".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 76% based on 17 reviews, with an average rating of 5.8/10.